lembn/chrome-commands/README.md

 ## TODO

-- save if they close without searching

----

 - make search faster
 - Where are types supposed to be installed to
 - Add functionality to create/add new command from search bar if search not found